-OSHA adopted a Cotton Dust standard in 1978 (43 FR 27394).
+OSHA adopted a Coke Oven Emissions standard in 1976 (41 FR 46742).
 OSHA also has a general Respiratory Protection standard, 29 CFR 1910.134, which it first promulgated in 1971 (39 FR 9835).
 OSHA published a revised Respiratory Protection standard on January 8, 1998 (63 FR 1152).
-The Respiratory Protection standard contains worksitespecific requirements for program administration, as well as procedures for respirator selection, employee training, fit testing, medical evaluation, and respirator use, among other provisions.
-OSHA noted that the revised standard was to "serve as a building block' standard with respect to future standards that may contain respiratory protection requirements" (63 FR 1265).
+The Respiratory Protection standard contains worksite-specific requirements for program administration, as well as procedures for respirator selection, employee training, fit testing, medical evaluation, and respirator use, among other provisions.
+OSHA noted that the revised standard was to "serve as a 'building block' standard with respect to future standards that may contain respiratory protection requirements" (63 FR 1265).
 In 2006, OSHA revised the Respiratory Protection standard again to incorporate assigned protection factors (APFs) in the respirator selection process (71 FR 50122-01).

-Several OSHA standards regulating exposure to toxic substances and harmful physical agents, including the Cotton Dust standard, require compliance with many provisions of 29 CFR 1910.134.
+Several OSHA standards regulating exposure to toxic substances and harmful physical agents, including the Coke Oven Emissions standard, require compliance with many provisions of 29 CFR 1910.134.
 However, when revising the respirator rule, the Agency decided to retain several special respirator selection provisions in the existing substance-specific standards.
 In this regard, OSHA noted that the respirator selection requirements retained in the substance-specific standards were developed in rulemakings to provide protection against a hazardous characteristic or condition unique to the regulated substance.
 Consequently, OSHA felt that preserving these provisions in the individual substancespecific standards would maintain the level of respiratory protection afforded to employees.

 In this proposal, OSHA is revisiting some of those determinations; the agency now believes that there are additional ways that substance-specific standards can rely on 29 CFR 1910.134 without compromising employee safety.
-The purpose of revising the respiratorrelated provisions of OSHA's Cotton Dust standard is to conform them, to the extent possible, with other substancespecific standards and to the revised 29 CFR 1910.134 in general.
-The proposed updates would improve the Cotton Dust standard by removing unnecessarily specific respirator requirements that have, since OSHA last updated the standard, become outdated based on current technology, NIOSH certification requirements, and knowledge about respirator technology.
+The purpose of revising the respiratorrelated provisions of OSHA's Coke Oven Emissions standard is to conform them, to the extent possible, with other substance-specific standards and to the revised 29 CFR 1910.134 in general.
+The proposed updates would improve these substance-specific standards, including Coke Oven Emissions, because they will allow employers to select from a wider range of respirators, based on current technology and practices for respirator use, to protect workers.
+OSHA also believes that advances in technology have made the substance-specific standards outdated in some areas.
 This revised standard is intended to take account of new knowledge and technology.